Replace Lost or Damaged Certificate

 - Be made before a person authorised under any law in force in Australia or its Territories to take declarations.

-Your request in writing and your statutory declaration should be sent to the CASA Permission Application Centre.
+Your request in writing and your statutory declaration should be sent to our Permission Application Centre (PAC) - Permissions Issue.

 PAC will review your request and the statutory declaration to ensure that you have provided the correct information, including your details and the details of your certificate against CASA records.

-You will be contacted should CASA require more information from you.
+You will be contacted should we require more information from you.
 Your request may not be granted if you do not provide the information requested by CASA within a reasonable period.

 PAC will reproduce a certified true copy of your certificate.

 A CASA administrative staff member will sign the certificate to indicate that it is a certified true copy.